kritikpandey/Foldable_Bin/README.md

 # Foldable_Bin
 # Foldable Bin Project 📦

-This repository contains the documentation for our MBA student project – a foldable, user-friendly, and market-demandable waste bin.
+This repository contains the documentation for an MBA student project – a foldable, user-friendly, and highly marketable waste bin.

 ## 📌 Overview
 - Purpose: Develop a low-cost, high-demand product